pyos/dg/README.md

 ### Objects

-There is no built-in syntax for lists in dicts for now, so you'll have to use Python types instead.
+There is no built-in syntax for lists, dicts and other stuff for now, so you'll have to use Python types instead.

 ```coffeescript
 song = list ('do', 're', 'mi', 'fa', 'so')